FrostyX/infra-docs/docs/sysadmin-guide/sops/bodhi.rst

 3. 0-day Release Actions
 4. Configuring all bodhi nodes
 5. Pushing updates
-6. Monitoring the bodhi masher output
+6. Monitoring the bodhi composer output
 7. Resuming a failed push
 8. Performing a production bodhi upgrade
 9. Syncing the production database to staging